Action for Media Education History

 - Our first keynote speaker at a PIXI event, Peggy Charren of Action for Children’s Television once said, “You can’t turn on what isn’t there.”
 So it became AME’s mission during those early years to identify what was there!
 What were those quality programs that were being shown by local stations?

-- The PIXI events sponsored by local groups resembled Emmy Award ceremonies.
-Local TV stations as well as producers and others involved in creating the programs received these special awards.
+- The PIXI award events sponsored by local groups honored local TV stations as well as producers and others involved in creating the programs.

 1994 – 1996: Seattle Public Libraries and the Watch Smart Bookmark

 - The Seattle Academy of the Foundation developed the Watch Smart bookmark.

 - These bookmarks were widely distributed throughout the Seattle Public Library system.